It is difficult to access the effects associated with AAS

 reversible within several months following cessation of use;

-AAS use can not be determined with current data.
+use can not be determined with current data.
 A epidemiological

 investigation has been proposed to study the long term effects